 Here’s what wheat farmer Seth Woodland of Woodland and Wheat in Idaho had to say about the practice of using herbicides for wheat dry down:

 That practice is bad .
 I have fellow farmers around me that do it and it is sad.
 Lucky for you not all of us farm that way.
 Being the farmer and also the president of a business, we are proud to say that we do not use round up on our wheat ever!

 This practice is not just widespread in the United States either.
-The Food Standards Agency in the United Kingdom reports that use of Roundup as a wheat desiccant results in glyphosate residues regularly showing up in bread samples.
-Other European countries are waking up to to the danger, however.
-In the Netherlands, use of Roundup is completely banned with France likely soon to follow.
+The Food Standards Agency in the United Kingdom reports that the use of Roundup as a wheat desiccant results in glyphosate residues regularly showing up in bread samples.
+Other European countries are waking up to the danger, however.
+In the Netherlands, the use of Roundup is completely banned with France likely soon to follow.

 Using Roundup on wheat crops throughout the entire growing season and even as a desiccant just prior to harvest may save the farmer money and increase profits, but it is devastating to the health of the consumer who ultimately consumes the glyphosate residue laden wheat kernels.

 The chart below of skyrocketing applications of glyphosate to US wheat crops since 1990 and the incidence of celiac disease is from a December 2013 study published in the Journal Interdisciplinary Toxicology examining glyphosate pathways to autoimmune disease.
-Remember that wheat is not currently GMO or “Roundup Ready” meaning it is not resistant to its withering effects like GMO corn or GMO soy, so application of glyphosate to wheat would actually kill it.
+Remember that wheat is not currently GMO or “Roundup Ready” meaning it is not resistant to its withering effects like GMO corn or GMO soy, so the application of glyphosate to wheat would actually kill it.